Search the site

 - Polyester wears well but it also flattens quickly.

 Carpets come in a wide range of textures that affect feel, appearance and performance.

 Shorter pile such as twist and loop wear better and are easier to maintain than longer pile, such as shag and saxony, but aren’t as luxurious.
 And avoid loop textures if you have pets with claws.

 Underlay improves the feel as well as the heat and sound insulation of a carpet – and can increase its life by up to 40%.
-Most sold in the UK is foam or rubber, but Charles likes felt/wool blends on crumb rubber backing, such as Axfelt 65.
-He says that new underlay with each carpet is vital ‘if it is to sit properly and wear evenly’.
+Most sold in the UK is foam or rubber, but we like felt/wool blends on crumb rubber backing, such as Axfelt 65.
+New underlay with each carpet is vital ‘if it is to sit properly and wear evenly’.